xiao-mantou/GamingTweaks/Network/Readme.md

 * Check your Router QoS settings
 * Check your OS QoS options

 In general **I recommend to leave it enabled**.
-If there some problems check your configuration instead, I did some benchmarks and I never found any impact (because my router isn't confired to use it).
-It's right that Windows reserves some bandwith but that doesn't matter because your router might ignore the flags.
+If there some problems check your configuration instead, I did some benchmarks and I never found any impact (because my router isn't configured to use it).
+It's right that Windows reserves some bandwidth but that doesn't matter because your router might ignore the flags.

 ### Optional network tweaks